GoloMarcos/Introduction-GNN/README.md

 [4] CHEN, F.; WANG, Y.-C.; WANG, B.; KUO, C.-C. J. Graph representation learning: a survey.
 APSIPA Transactions on Signal and Information Processing, Cambridge University Press.
 2020.

 [5] CAI, H.; ZHENG, V. W.; CHANG, K. A comprehensive survey of graph embedding: Problems, techniques, and applications.
 IEEE Transactions on Knowledge & Data Engineering.
 2018.

+[6] Gôlo, Marcos Paulo Silva, et al. "On the Use of Early Fusion Operators on Heterogeneous Graph Neural Networks for One-Class Learning."
+Proceedings of the 29th Brazilian Symposium on Multimedia and the Web.
+2023.